NOTICE!

 In two separate missions, Sonic reaches the heart of the cave system and battles the Earth Dragon.

-Sonic completes the first mission and the Earth Dragon fight combined into one after Nimue determines the final stone as answering to Caliburn.
-The theme here is “AFK” from Summer in Abaddon.
+Tails completes the first mission and the Earth Dragon fight combined into one, therefore leaving the final battle to Sonic, after Nimue determines the final stone as answering to Caliburn.
+The theme here is “AFK” from Summer in Abaddon (the song shifts between a fast-paced sense of hostility and a depressing sense of longing and homesickness; considering “AFK” stands for “away from keyboard,” you can presume that Tails misses his modern technology in this antiquated environment.)

-As Sonic doesn’t understand the runes in the resulting message, Nimue reads them aloud as, “The sword shall return to the stone, just as the light shall return to the heart of the trespasser.”
-As mentioned in one of the messages, only one knight can enter the Hollow—this has to be Sonic, of course, who wonders if Merlina can still be turned.
+As Tails doesn’t understand the runes in the resulting message, Nimue reads them aloud as, “The sword shall return to the stone, just as the light shall return to the heart of the trespasser.”
+In the end, the barrier is lowered, and Sonic prepares to be dropped off.

 N/A

 Merlina starts out pleading with Merlin beyond the grave that the whole world was a mess of disorder until now.
-She tells Sonic Merlin’s dream for a perfect world had been pushed on her from her birth to his death, that this wonderland would only decay and already has.
-Sonic, being the level-headed one this time, retorts by claiming no one would take action if nothing ever ended, but she argues that many already don’t.
+She tells Sonic she knows their world will end soon without the scabbard and how their intentions were thwarted by the kingdom; Sonic, being the level-headed one this time, retorts by claiming no one would take action if nothing ever ended, but she argues that many already don’t.
 She seethes at the pushback her vision’s faced and accuses Sonic of descending on it, even launching him back for wanting to come up with a new dream.
-When he’s bested and Caliburn’s split halfway, Tails is suddenly able to hear his own Caliburn thanks to his wisdom, which cryptically says the sacred swords can rejoin into Excalibur.
-This is how they know to offer their swords, and Nimue and the Knights are mystified by Excalibur Sonic’s namesake weapon without spelling out what it is.
+When Sonic is bested and Caliburn’s split halfway, Tails is able to make out his own Caliburn’s words thanks to his wisdom, those being that the sacred swords can rejoin into Excalibur.
+This is how they know to offer up their swords, and Nimue and the Knights are mystified by Excalibur Sonic’s namesake weapon without spelling out for the audience what it is.

 Last Boss: The Dark Queen